Siymiel/modern-dev-process-setup-using-vite/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This documentation is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-### Key Sections Explained:

-- **Overview**: Briefly explains the shift from `create-react-app` to `Vite`.
-- **Why Vite**: Lists the advantages of using Vite over create-react-app.
-- **Why Yarn**: Describes the benefits of using Yarn as a package manager.
-- **Getting Started**: Provides step-by-step instructions for setting up the project.
-- **Conclusion**: Summarizes the benefits of using the modern development process.
-- **License**: A section to indicate the licensing of the project.